-Low blood pressure, or hypotension, generally refers to a blood pressure reading below an average of about 100/60 mmHg.
-However, it is often of little significance, unless it causes symptoms, and is often only identified as a result of a routine medical examination.
+Low blood pressure, or hypotension, generally refers to a blood pressure reading below an average of about 90/60 mmHg.

-It is much better to have low blood pressure get better without any treatment.
-However, if they continue to occur, the underlying cause should be investigated by a doctor.
+Many cases of low blood pressure get better without any treatment.
+However, if symptoms continue to occur, the underlying cause should be investigated by a doctor.

 Blood pressure is determined by 3 main factors.